We give 4 tours a day at 10:30, 12:00, 2:00 and 3:30. Please come at least 10 minutes before the tour starts to sign in.

 We do not encourage donating medical items because we have specific protocols for medical supplies.

-Creating an account allows you to view your donation history and directly manage your monthly donations.
+Creating an account allows you to view your donation history.

 Take a look at our adoption page to see which animals are up for adoption.